-- crowdfunding services provided to project owners that are consumers (consumer loans are already subject to a separate regulatory regime provided for in the Consumer Credit Directive); - b services related to crowdfunding services provided in accordance with national laws; and - c crowdfunding offers with consideration thresholds exceeding €5 million calculated over 12 months.
+- crowdfunding services provided to project owners that are consumers (consumer loans are already subject to a separate regulatory regime provided for in the Consumer Credit Directive);60 - b services related to crowdfunding services provided in accordance with national laws; and - c crowdfunding offers with consideration thresholds exceeding €5 million calculated over 12 months.

-In this regard, the EU Prospectus Regulation has been amended accordingly so that the obligation to publish a prospectus does not apply to an offer of securities to the public from a crowdfunding service provider authorised under the ECSPR provided that it does not exceed the above threshold.
+In this regard, the EU Prospectus Regulation61 has been amended accordingly so that the obligation to publish a prospectus does not apply to an offer of securities to the public from a crowdfunding service provider authorised under the ECSPR provided that it does not exceed the above threshold.
 A respective clarifying provision referencing the exemption under the EU Prospectus Regulation has been included in the German WpPG.

 Pursuant to the ECSPR, crowdfunding services providers need to apply for authorisation from the national supervisory authority in their EU Member State and shall be registered in a European Securities and Markets Authority (ESMA) register comprising all operating crowdfunding platforms.
-The ECSPR sets out unified requirements on the provision of crowdfunding services, including prudential requirements (safeguards of generally no less than €25,000), effective and prudent management, minimum due diligence requirements in respect of project owners to be offered on the crowdfunding platform and requirements on complaints handling and conflicts of interest.
-ESMA has published 12 draft regulatory technical standards under the ECSPR on matters such as complaints handling, conflicts of interest, application for authorisation, key investment information and information and reporting obligations, which are currently in the consultation stage.
+The ECSPR sets out unified requirements on the provision of crowdfunding services, including prudential requirements (safeguards of generally no less than $\in 25,000$), effective and prudent management, minimum due diligence requirements in respect of project owners to be offered on the crowdfunding platform and requirements on complaints handling and conflicts of interest.
+Service providers that hold the authorisation as a crowdfunding service provider pursuant to Article 12 of the ECSPR are subject to statutory exemptions from the KWG62 and the WpIG63 if and to the extent that they conduct lending, deposit taking, investment brokering, investment advice, financial portfolio management or underwriting business, as applicable, only within the scope of the authorisation under the ECSPR and that they do not conduct any other regulated business subject to a licence requirement under the KWG or WpIG.